 The applicant is responsible for understanding the submission requirements necessary for a complete application.
-Application materials will be available on Friday, October 20, 2017 on Minnesota Housing's website at http://www.mnhousing.gov.
-The materials include the application checklist, the Narrative and Certification Form, the POHP workbook and supplemental materials.
+Application materials will be available on Monday, September 17, 2018 on Minnesota Housing's website at www.mnhousing.gov.
+The materials include the application checklist, the Narrative and Certifications, the POHP Workbook and supplemental materials.

-NOTE: All applicants are required to schedule at least one technical assistance meeting in person or via phone with POHP program staff prior to submitting an application.
+NOTE: All applicants are required to schedule at least one technical assistance meeting either in person, virtually (GoToMeeting platform) or via phone with POHP program staff prior to submitting an application.
 To schedule a technical assistance meeting, contact Irene Ruiz-Briseno at 651.296.3837 or irene.ruiz-briseno@state.mn.us.